umkiyoung/CiBO/README.md

 # 🚀 Posterior Inference in Latent Space for Scalable Constrained Black-box Optimization (CiBO)

-This repository implements the CiBO method presented in our paper **"Posterior Inference in Latent Space for Scalable Constrained Black-box Optimization"**(https://arxiv.org/abs/2507.00480).
+This repository implements the CiBO method presented in our paper **"Posterior Inference in Latent Space for Scalable Constrained Black-box Optimization"**.
 CiBO leverages diffusion models to perform efficient posterior inference and amortize the sampling from the posterior distribution in the latent space of flow-based models, achieving superior performance on various **synthetic and real-world constrained black-box optimization** tasks.

 For a visual explanation of the CiBO framework, please see the image below: